-Evaluates the candidate's knowledge of the Education Delivery principles and practices, with an aim to determine the degree of training that will be required before the candidate can be expected to become productive.
+Evaluates the candidate's knowledge of the construction principles and practices, with an aim to determine the degree of training that will be required before the candidate can be expected to become productive.

-Candidate should achieve superior job performance in this area with little or no training.
+Candidate should achieve above average job performance in this area with little or no training.

-Scores indicate a solid working knowledge of Education Delivery principles and practices.
-Candidate is likely ready to be productive without basic training or with immediate entry into advanced training.
-Likely to be able to mentor others.
+Scores indicate good working knowledge of Construction principles and practices.
+Candidate is likely ready to be productive with very little basic training or with immediate entry into advanced training.

-Tell me about a project or task where your knowledge of Education Delivery was required for success.
+Tell me about a project or task where your knowledge of Construction principles and practices was required for success.
 How did it go?

-Example didn't

-require or
+1 Example didn't require or demonstrate

-demonstrate